erikrrodriguez/Cellular/README.md

 **Start/Stop** will stop and start the simulation.

-The **Birth** toggle does not currently work.
-But eventually will enable a new "free-roaming" cell to be created when cells collide.
+The **Birth** toggle allows for a 25% chance for a new cell to be created when two cells collide.
+This child cell does not have a path but roams randomly through the grid.
+It also cannot participate in new cell births.

+## TO DO
+* Adjust how a child cell's note is determined.
+* Implement a reset button to move all note cells to their starting positions and delete all child cells.
+* Allow only neighboring squares to be added or removed when drawing a path
+* **Future:** Print out what one overall pattern looks like to sheet music.
+* **Future:** Output MIDI data to control VSTs